elunna/nerfhack-changelog/README.md

 | 1   | Immune to death magic       |
 | 1   | Immune to lycanthropy       |

-Although dhampir have drain level resistance, they remain **vulnerable to blood-draining bite attacks** from other vampirics.
+Although dhampir have drain level resistance, they remain **vulnerable to blood-draining bite attacks** from other vampirics and blood-suckers.
 Intrinsic drain resistance does not protect against these attacks, but an extrinsic source, such as the Stormbringer, will.

 In terms of food, **most rations and fruit juice potions are replaced with blood potions** when playing as a dhampir.
 This avoids creating junk items and helps the player survive longer.
 Some vampires receive an opera cloak, though it is rarer than in SLASH'EM, and **wearing an opera cloak grants a charisma bonus**, as in UnNetHack.
 Potions of blood and vampire blood offer vampires a drinkable food source.
 Dhampir can use any racial items, except for gnomish items, which are too small for them.